 — The Oakland Tribune, January 15, 1925

 Despite her confession, Dorothy pleaded not guilty.
 She fainted 12 times during her trial and her behavior ranged from hysterical to catatonic.
 The judge temporarily stopped the trial so she could be taken to an asylum for evaluation of her mental state.
-She was found to be sane, so the trial continued.
+She was found to be sane and her trial continued.
 In August 1925, Dorothy, now 17, was found guilty of manslaughter and sentenced to one to 10 years in San Quentin prison.

 Paroled after six and a half years, it only took a year before Dorothy spent another night in jail courtesy of the SFPD.
 On March 5, 1933, she was booked in as “Dorothy Jentoff,” and charged with larceny for appropriating the clothing and jewelry of her former roommate, Mary Ellis.
 (Mary had no clue about Dorothy’s past.)
 She told police that she needed something nice to wear to a Saturday evening party.
 Her actual name came out after the arrest and she tried to commit suicide by inhaling gas.
 Mary refused to prosecute so the charges were dropped.

-Dorothy married a truck driver, Robert Stafford, in 1936, and lived a quiet life out of the spotlight for almost 20 years.
-The couple had two children but later they separated.
+Dorothy married a truck driver named Robert Stafford in 1936.
+The couple had two children and lived a quiet life for almost 20 years.
+They later they separated.

 In 1955, 46-year-old Dorothy pleaded guilty to the theft of $2000 worth of jewelry, clothing and cash from a former employer.
-She’d been living in San Rafael under the name Diane Stafford, but her fingerprints exposed her true identity.
-Her explanation for why she stole the goods — her daughter needed money.
+She’d been living in San Rafael, California under the name Diane Stafford, but her fingerprints revealed her true identity.
+Her explanation for why she stole the goods was that her daughter needed money.

 Dorothy Ellingson Stafford died on September 16, 1967, aged 59.